harrypm/DomesdayDuplicator/README.md

 By default CMake will install into `/usr/local`.
 To install into `/some/dir` instead, add `-DCMAKE_INSTALL_PREFIX=/some/dir` to the `cmake` command.

 ## USB Device Permissions

-In order for the GUI application to connect to the Domesday Duplicator USB device it is necessary to provide permissions for user-level access.
-For this you need to create a file called 40-domesdayduplicator.rules in the /etc/udev/rules.d directory (requires root permissions).
+In order for the GUI application to connect to the Domesday Duplicator USB 3.0 device it is necessary to provide permissions for user-level access.
+For this you need to the `/etc/udev/rules.d` directory as root via `sudo su` or via right click `open as root` in distrobutions like Linux Mint.

+Then create a text file and rename it to `40-domesdayduplicator.rules` inside that directory.

 The contents of the file should be as follows:

     # 1d50:603b - Domesday Duplicator
     SUBSYSTEM=="usb", ATTRS{idVendor}=="1d50", ATTRS{idProduct}=="603b", MODE="0666"

-    Once the file has been created, issue the following command to reload the USB configuration rules:
+Once the file has been created, use the following command in a termninal to reload the USB configuration rules:

     sudo udevadm control --reload-rules

-Serial port device permissions
+## Serial port device permissions

-If you wish to use the automatic capture feature a serial connection between the Ubuntu PC and the laser video disc player is required (you will need an appropriate cable and USB to RS232 adapter).
-In order to access a serial device the Ubuntu user account must given the 'dialout' group permissions.
+If you wish to use the automatic capture feature a serial connection between the Linux PC and LaserDisc players, this is required (you will need an RS232 Serial Port or a appropriate USB to Serial adapter).
+In order to access a serial device in a Ubuntu/Mint user account must given the `dialout` group permissions.

 This can be added to the current user account using the following command:

     sudo usermod -a -G dialout $USER